Planning for digitisation

 - What are you going to digitise?

-- Does the prioritisation of your project reflect the priorities in our Collections Development policies?
+- Does the prioritisation of your project reflect the priorities in your collections development policies?

 - Which parts of your collection are suitable/robust enough for digitisation?